Blogs/AI SEO Tool That Works With Every LLM: A Developer's Guide in 2026

 How do I install @power-seo/ai?

 Run npm install @power-seo/ai, yarn add @power-seo/ai, or pnpm add @power-seo/ai.
-The package has zero runtime dependencies, so nothing else gets pulled in.
+Zero runtime dependencies.

 Is @power-seo/ai safe to use in Next.js App Router, Edge runtimes, and Cloudflare Workers?

 Yes.
-The package is pure TypeScript with no browser-specific or Node.js-specific APIs.
-It is safe for SSR, Edge runtimes including Cloudflare Workers and Vercel Edge Functions, Deno, and standard Node.js environments.
+It's pure TypeScript with no browser-specific or Node.js-specific APIs, so it's safe for SSR, Cloudflare Workers, Vercel Edge Functions, Deno, and standard Node.js.

 Is the package tree-shakeable and TypeScript-first?